aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/delete-a-chart-from-a-worksheet/_index.md

 ---
-title: "Delete a Chart from a Worksheet"
+title: "Delete a Chart from a Worksheet – Aspose.Cells Cloud API (v3.0)"
 type: docs
 url: /charts/delete/
 aliases: [/delete-a-chart-from-a-worksheet/]
 weight: 40
 keywords:
   [
-    "Aspose.Cells",
-    "REST API",
+    "Aspose.Cells Cloud",
     "Delete Chart",
     "Worksheet",
     "Excel",
-    "Cloud SDK",
+    "REST API",
     "Chart Deletion",
     "API Reference",
+    "v3.0"
   ]
-description: "Deletes a chart from a worksheet by its zero‑based index using the Aspose.Cells Cloud REST API."
+description: "Delete a chart from an Excel worksheet by its zero‑based index using Aspose.Cells Cloud REST API (v3.0).
+Includes request format, parameters, and cURL example."
 ---

-This REST API deletes a worksheet chart by its index.
+This REST API deletes a chart from a worksheet by specifying its zero‑based index.

 ## REST API